deadbelly/deadbelly/README.md

 <h1 align="center">I'm Boone Epstein</h1>
 <h3 align="center">A software developer living in Minneapolis, MN</h3>

-I'm really interested in applicaitons that change how people organize their lives.
+I'm really interested in applications that change how people organize their lives.
 I tend to work with JavaScript/TypeScript, React, HTML/CSS, and GraphQL.
 I've started to explore more server-side languages like Python and PHP.
 Projects I'm currently working on include [Backcountry Buddy - an avalanche safety and planning app for backcountry skiers](https://github.com/Back-Country-Buddy), [Tashtego - a reading-list organizer](https://github.com/deadbelly/tashtego), and [KJ Timer - a daily scheduling app that re-creates the features of the now defunct 30/30](https://github.com/deadbelly/kj-timer).
 Please message me to chat about accessibility on mobile platforms, open source diabetes software, and how Victor Hugo predicted the role of web development in his novel Notre-Dame de Paris.

 Email me: **booneepstein@gmail.com**